amruth38/Adidas-US-Sales-Analysis/README.md

 ---

-## Data Source
-The data for this analysis was sourced from [Kaggle - Adidas Sales Dataset](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset).

----

 ## Methodology
 1. **Data Cleaning and Preparation:**
    - Processed the dataset to calculate total sales, profits, and average price per unit.